 Veronica Escobar is a third-generation El Pasoan who has dedicated herself to the betterment of the community.
-She is the Democratic Nominee for Congress in Texas’ 16th District after winning a majority of the vote in a crowded primary race with 61% of the vote.
+She is the current Congresswoman for Texas’ 16th District after winning 68% of the vote.

 Veronica is proud to have served as County Judge where she was able to have an extraordinary impact on the lives of El Pasoans.
 Judge Escobar expanded access to affordable healthcare through her support of the El Paso County Hospital District, which has provided vital services for the community and built two new, modern clinics that provide primary care to some of the poorest El Pasoans.
 She was also instrumental in the foundation of El Paso Children’s Hospital, the only stand-alone children’s hospital on the border.